AbedalelahHyari/AbedalelahHyari/README.md

 - 🌍  I'm based in Jordan
 - ✉️  You can contact me at [abedalelah.hyari@gmail.com](mailto:abedalelah.hyari@gmail.com)
-- 🚀  I'm currently working on [Document Management Systems (DMS)](http://github.com/AbedalelahHyari/PMS)
+- 🚀  I'm currently working on Task Managment System
-- 🧠  I'm learning Next.Js Framework
+- 🧠  I'm learning Spring Boot Framework and JAVA Language.
 - ⚡  I have the ability and passion to learn new technology.

 <a href="https://www.github.com/AbedalelahHyari" target="_blank" rel="noreferrer"><img